 Location: Royal Oak, MI - Royal Oak Junction Tower

-Photo Info: Top, a photograph of the tower about 1902.
+Image Info: Top, a 1910 view of the DUR waiting room and control tower in Royal Oak.
+This is on the northeast corner of Fourth Street and Washington Avenue.
+Note GT railroad depot behind the tower.
+2nd image, a photograph of the tower about 1902.
 Note the milk cans awaiting loading at the right of the photograph as well as the various overhead power lines.
 [SRJ-1902:476].
-2nd photo, the interurban line dispatchers located at this tower.
+3rd image, the interurban line dispatchers located at this tower.
 [SRJ-above]

 Notes